-The USA does not have general restrictions on upstream guarantees, "financial assistance" or "corporate benefit" tests; see 5.6 Other Restrictions, for restrictions on fraudulent conveyance.
-In multi-jurisdictional acquisition financing transactions, restrictions in other jurisdictions can become important for guarantees and security provided for the benefit of NY law-governed debt securities, in particular in disclosing the restrictions to potential investors in the offering documentation.
+The USA does not have general restrictions on upstream guarantees, "financial assistance" or "corporate benefit" tests; see 5.5 Other Restrictions, above, for restrictions on fraudulent conveyance.

 6.3 Requirement for Guarantee Fees

 The USA does not have a requirement for guarantee fees.